Skip to main content

 http: Protocol http eventsource (can be any)

 get : method (depends on the eventsource used.
-Can be topic for Kafka, for example.)
+Can be topic for Kafka)

 /helloworld: endpoint (In case of http and graphql sources.
 Can be groupId in case of Kafka for ex.)